-- The financial obligation out of the capacity of the insurance company is outsources to another company having such capacity.
+- The financial obligation out of the capacity of the insurance company is outsourced to another company having such capacity.
 Thus, the ceding company is left with only the financial obligation which it can fulfill.

 - Earning premium on the net amount.

 - The actual insured person has to coordinate with only one insurance company to satisfy their claims.

 - Another objective is to increase the capacity of risk exposure.

 How Does it Work?

 - Once the main insurer enters into the main insurance contract, it agrees with another insurance company (referred to as a reinsurer) to assume a portion of the risk, along with a proportionate premium.
 If the agreement is entered into, the agreement is called “reinsurance”.